Filipinos in New Mexico

 Did you know that:

 - The first registered female professional engineer in New Mexico is a Filipina?
-Read about her memoir, Celia Ruiz Tomlinson and below.
+She was also the first minority to found and own an engineering company, Rhombus which existed for 25 years until 2008.
+Read about her memoir, Celia Ruiz Tomlinson.
+Learn more: Celia in Filipinas Mag

 - Two Filipinas received the Governor’s Award for New Mexico Outstanding Women sponsored by the Women’s Commission: